 Stink by Megan McDonald

 The adventures of Stink, a boy who gets up to all sorts of mischievous adventures and escapades.
-Very funny and highly likely to appeal to reluctant readers – especially boys – in second grade.
+Very funny and highly likely to appeal to reluctant readers, especially second graders who prefer shorter stories.

 A Bargain for Frances by Russell Hoban